 1. Does looking at a screen worsen your eyesight?

-Looking at a screen for extended periods of time can lead to digital eye strain, which can cause headaches, dry eyes, and blurred vision.
-Recent research has also uncovered potential links between extended screentime and serious eye diseases such as glaucoma and cataracts.
+Not really, but looking at a screen for extended periods of time can lead to digital eye strain, which can cause headaches, dry eyes, and sometimes temporary blurred vision.

 2. What can worsen your eyesight?

 There are many factors and conditions that can lead to worsening eyesight.
 The most common is the loss of reading ability as we age (presbyopia).
 If you are experiencing any decline in your eyesight, make sure you get checked by an eye doctor.

 3. Is lower brightness better for your eyes?

 It's a common misconception that lowering the brightness on your screen is better for your eyes.
 In fact, most people actually prefer to have their screens set to a higher brightness.